WHITINGHAM -- Efforts to get a School Resource Officer in the Twin Valley Middle and High School have not died out.

 If the petition passes, Richter told the Reformer that he'd be better prepared to answer questions and law enforcement officials would likely attend informational meetings regarding the position.

 There is no police department in Whitingham, where the Twin Valley Middle and High School will be located next school year.
-That had troubled some officials.

 "Due to the new middle school/high school being in a rural location, I was just concerned about the police presence," said Richter.
 "Unfortunately, in this day and age, you have to worry about this stuff."